mjggibson4/mjggibson4.github.io/readme.md

 ## Running Program

+1. Open Parameters Menu

-Asks the user to input 6 parameters which will influence the behaviour of the model.
+Click menu and then "Set Parameters".
+This produces a window in which the user is asked to input 6 parameters which will influence the behaviour of the model.
 These parameters are listed below alongside a brief explaination of what they represent in regards to the model.

 * Number of Sheep - The initial number of sheep agents to be placed in the model
 * Number of Wolves - The initial number of wolf agents to be placed in the model